Tammy & Rick in Portugal

 I remember that I usually paid about a third of my income to the IRS and State of Oregon.
 In a Socialist country with public healthcare, much of a person's income goes to taxes.
 The taxes for a Portuguese citizen at our modest income level (small IRA and Social Security income) is around 40%, plus there is a 13% to 23% sales tax added to everything.

-In 2009, Portugal initiated a program offering a cap of 0% (zero percent) income tax for 10 years as an incentive for folks to immigrate here.
+Portugal was especially hard-hit by the Great Recession (2008).
+The country lost many of its hard-working people to other countries where their income potential was greater.
+So in 2009, Portugal initiated a program offering a cap of 0% (zero percent) income tax for 10 years as an incentive for folks to immigrate here.
 In 2020, the government in an attempt to slow some of the immigration-caused rising rent and property costs for its citizens, bumped it to 10%, and now, due to its success (?), it is no longer available to newcomers.
 We thankfully qualified at the 10% cap.

 Bureaucracy:

 Since everything runs so smoothly and without any irritating complications from incompetent employees in the US, we are just plain spoiled when going to another country, right?
-Hey, I have slammed my phone down enough times to know that bureaucracy, incompetence and idiocy is alive and well in the US.
+Hey, I have slammed my phone down enough times to know that bureaucracy, incompetence and idiocy are all alive and well in the US.
 Frankly, I have had much less frustration dealing with Portugal issues than I had back home.
 Sure, sometimes processes take a bit longer.
 Not being fluent in Portuguese is a bit of a problem, MY problem not theirs, but the general feeling one gets is that the Portuguese people want us here and are trying to help, especially if one offers a smile and apologizes for not being able to communicate well.
 Afterall, we are guests here, so lighten-up, people!

 Portugal is NOT a third-world country, though it is a poorer country.
 Most government interactions can be done on the various websites and many have an -English- option and those that do not, can be translated with Google Chrome.